 - If you specify the DATABASE option, all existing tables are reorganized.

-- If you specify the ENFORCE option, all specified tables are reorganized.
-Otherwise, only those tables are adjusted where this operation is absolutely necessary (for example, due to a cluster enlargement or lot of rows marked as deleted).
+ENFORCEoption, all specified tables are reorganized.
+Otherwise, only those tables which actually require a reorganization (for example, due to a cluster enlargement or a high percentage of rows marked as deleted) are reorganized.

 - Virtual tables cannot be reorganized.